SamantaMancini/Start2Impact---Node-JS-project/README.md

 ### 3 - Environment variable

-Copy the `.env.example file` in the project's root folder and rename it `config.env`, add YOUR URL DATABASE (in MongoDB click on "Database" in the left-hand menu, click on "Connect" and then on "Drivers" copy and paste the string) edit <password> in <PASSWORD>. add YOUR DATABASE_PASSWORD.
+Copy the `.env.example file` in the project's root folder and rename it `config.env`, add YOUR URL DATABASE (in MongoDB click on "Database" in the left-hand menu, click on "Connect" and then on "Drivers" copy and paste the string). add YOUR DATABASE_PASSWORD.

 ### 4 - Start it!